gangof1/techtest/docs/api.md

 Using Postman:
 * Open Postman and select the desired HTTP method (GET, POST, PUT, DELETE).
 * Enter the appropriate API URL.
-* For POST and PUT requests, include the request body or parameters as needed.
+* For POST and PATCH requests, include the request body or parameters as needed.

 A postman collection for testing purpose is available in `docs` folder, see [TechTest.postman_collection](TechTest.postman_collection.json).